 - The effects of animals on public health, including cost effectiveness of involving animals in reducing and preventing disease.

-This call is currently open until 30 November 2020.
-The following deadline is 30 November 2021.
+This call is currently open until 30 November 2021.

 The WALTHAM HAI Research Grant supports a collaborative research programme.
 High quality, innovative project proposals in companion animal ownership or interaction are invited to apply for funding in specific focus areas.

-The HAI grant is currently under review.
-We expect to announce a funding call in 2020.
+We expect to announce a funding call in 2021.

 Each year, WALTHAM offers an award to the best student presentation at the annual ESVCN (European Society of Veterinary & Comparative Nutrition) and AAVN (American Academy of Veterinary Nutrition) Congresses.